10 Best RV Memberships: Reviewed by a Full-Time RVer

 The Details

-For full-time RVers or frequent campers, the Thousand Trails Elite Basic membership may be a better bargain.
-In addition to the annual zone pass fees, elite members must pay a one-time fee to purchase the upgraded membership.
+For full-time RVers or frequent campers, the enhanced Thousand Trails memberships may be a better fit.
+Enhanced members pay a one-time fee (can be paid in monthly payments) to purchase an all-inclusive 2-year or 4-year membership.

 Christina’s Review